kt3k/bmp/README.md

 # Usage

-Hit the command in a repository you want to mangae version numbers with `bmp`.
+Hit the below command to initialize the config file:

 ```sh
 bmp -i # or bump --init